amjltc295/SQL_Homework/README.md

 * 6 points for each qury (90%)
 * Name and studentID in the report (10%)

+## Note
+* **Open an issue if you have a question or find a bug.** TA would not reply any emails about this homework
+* **The query answers must not contain duplicates**
+* For this assignment, **creation of temporary tables is not allowed**, i.e., for each question, you have to write exactly one SQL statement
-** Remember to provide screenshots for each query in the report.
+* **Remember to provide screenshots for each query in the report.**

-**If your screenshot is found the same as another student, both of you will get 0 points.**
+* **If your screenshot is found the same as another student, both of you will get 0 points.**

-**Any invalid format (e.g., .rar/.7z ..., missing report, missing screenshots) of the submission will result in 0 points.**
+* **Any invalid format (e.g., .rar/.7z ..., missing report, missing screenshots) of the submission will result in 0 points.**

 ## License